cymen/node-keypress-prompt/README.md

 `single-prompt` is a simple prompter to get a single character or digit input from the user on the console.
 It repeats the prompt until a valid input is made.
 It automatically lowercases the answer to avoid any issue with case.
+It also only needs the keypress which means enter does not need to be pressed after the answer key is pressed (however, it also means there is a limit of a single character for an answer).

 ## Example of prompting for a character